Nida Manzoor

-Nida Manzoor is a British screenwriter and director.
+Nida Naima Manzoor is a British screenwriter and director.
 She is best known for creating the Channel 4/Peacock comedy show We Are Lady Parts, for which she won the 2021 Rose d'Or Emerging Talent Award and the 2022 BAFTA for TV Comedy Screenwriting.
 The series has also won her two Peabody Awards.
 She released her debut feature film Polite Society in 2023, which earned her the 2023 British Independent Film Award for Debut Screenwriting.

 Early life and education

 Nida Manzoor grew up in a Pakistani Muslim family.
 Her family lived in Singapore until she was 10, later moving to London.

 She was raised in a musical household, and was bought her first guitar by her father when she was eight.
 Manzoor has described music as her "first passion", and is quoted as saying "I wanted to be a brown girl Bob Dylan before I wanted to do screenwriting."
 She also started writing at a young age.
 Manzoor describes being encouraged by her grandfather, who kept anything she wrote in a file.
 Manzoor's childhood influences included Jackie Chan films, the Coen Brothers, Edgar Wright, and old Hollywood cinema.

 She attended the fee-paying St James School in London.

 She graduated from University College London (UCL) with a degree in politics in 2011.
 While at university, Manzoor was involved in UCL's Film Society.
 Manzoor's family had expected her to do a law conversion course and become a human rights lawyer, but she convinced them to allow her to pursue a career in filmmaking.